AndyFilter/LatencyMeterRefreshed/README.md

 # How to use

-1. Make sure you have everything connected as shown in the schematic above
+1. Make sure you have everything wired up as shown in the schematic above
-2. Connect the Arduino the the PC via USB.
+2. Connect the Arduino to the PC via USB.
 3. Open the program and set the correct **serial port of the Arduino**.
 4. Move the photoresistor so that it *looks* at the black rectangle at the bottom of the program.
 5. Press *Connect*.
-If everything goes right program should not close and you should see no errors.
+If everything goes right, the program should not close, and you should see no errors.
 6. Press the **Button** connected to the **PIN 2** of the Arduino.
 7. The measurements should appear on the screen!
 8. You can now **Save** them, and if that's not your first time using the program you can even **Open** the saves you exported earlier!

 # Modifications

-If you want to change for example the baudrate, you will not only need to change it in the [program's code](https://github.com/AndyFilter/LatencyMeterRefreshed/blob/4fecf90172a97df74cab3bb14bb9c1e6ab2867e5/serial.cpp#L8), but also the [microcontrollers's code](https://github.com/AndyFilter/LatencyMeterRefreshed/blob/0945cbe56f871165e6b8501b31337c465c417033/Arduino/SystemLatencyMeter.ino#L13).
+If you want to change for example the baudrate, you will not only need to change it in the [program's code](https://github.com/AndyFilter/LatencyMeterRefreshed/blob/4fecf90172a97df74cab3bb14bb9c1e6ab2867e5/serial.cpp#L8), but also the [microcontroller's code](https://github.com/AndyFilter/LatencyMeterRefreshed/blob/0945cbe56f871165e6b8501b31337c465c417033/Arduino/SystemLatencyMeter.ino#L13).
 It is done that way to save on *cpu* cycles on the Arduino part.
-I could make it so that you can change the baud rate from the program itself, but the current value of 19200 allows for **sub milliseconds delays** and also is reliable.
+I could make it so that you can change the baud rate from the program itself, but the current value of 19200 allows for **sub millisecond delays** and also is reliable.
 All this makes it kind of pointless to change it to 9600 or maybe even 152000.
 With that said, I think the program could benefit from things like custom delay between measurements etc. I might look into that and check if it adds any significant latency, if not; expect it in some future update.

 # Questions and Issues